The Hammer Candlestick Pattern: Build Your Reliable Signal

 The look of the hammer candlestick is not unique.
 There are some candles that look similar.
 That's why it's crucial to distinguish them.

-The hammer resembles the hanging man candle, while the inverted hammer looks similar to the shooting star.
+The hammer resembles the hanging man candlestick, while the inverted hammer looks similar to the shooting star.

-The hammer and hanging man candlesticks look similar.
-However, they form in different circumstances.
-The hammer pattern is a signal of the reversal up.
-It forms at the end of the downtrend and shows that although bears pulled the price down, they couldn't hold control, and the price closed up.
+The hammer and hanging man candlesticks look similar but form in different circumstances.
+The hammer pattern is a signal of a reversal upward.
+It forms at the end of the downtrend and shows that, although bears pulled the price down, they couldn't maintain control, and the price closed up.

-As both candlesticks are the mirror opposite to the hammer and hanging man candlesticks, they also look similar.
+As both candlesticks are the mirror opposite of the hammer and hanging man candlesticks, and, therefore, they also look similar.

 However, the inverted hammer is formed at the end of the downtrend, while the shooting star occurs after a strong uptrend.

-The key signal of the hammer candle is a price reversal.
+The key signal of the hammer candlestick is a price reversal.
 Still, you can use the hammer pattern for different trading phases.

-An entry point can also be defined by using the hammer pattern.
+An entry point can also be identified by using the hammer pattern.
 Although the candlestick won't provide an accurate level, you can open a long trade after the hammer signal is confirmed.
-Below you will find information on how to confirm the hammer's signals.
+Below, you'll find information on how to confirm the hammer's signals.

-The hammer candle can be used to define a stop loss level.
+The hammer candlestick can be used to define a Stop Loss level.
 After the market turns up, you can open a long position.
-However, it's vital to set a stop loss level any time you trade.
+However, it's vital to set a Stop Loss level any time you trade.
 Draw a support level through the hammer and previous candlesticks.
-This level can be set as stop loss.
+This level can be set as a Stop Loss.

-Still, we would like to remind you that such a way to define a stop loss level can be risky as the risk may exceed reward dramatically.
+We'd like to remind you that this way of identifying a Stop Loss level can be risky as the risk may exceed reward dramatically.

-There is no best strategy.
-Still, we have one for you that will open for you another way of using the pattern.
+There is no one best strategy, but we do have one for you that will open up another way of using the pattern.

 - Step 1.
 Find a strong downtrend.